NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     Default no.
     Allows you to bind to IP addresses that are nonlocal or do not exist, like when the network interface or IP address is down.
-    Exists only on Linux, where the similar ip-transparent option is also available.
+    Exists only on Linux, where the similar :ref:`ip-transparent:<unbound.conf.ip-transparent>` option is also
+    available.

 .. _unbound.conf.ip-dscp: